 - Please note: The old Widgeon Falls Trail is currently NOT Recommended due to many slippery footbridges and wooden stairs in poor condition.
 Visitors travelling to the falls are encouraged to utilize the old roadway instead

-BC Hydro has begun site preparation to twin 250 kilometres of their main electrical transmission line from the Interior (Nicola Valley) to the Lower Mainland (Coquitlam).
-Known as the “ILM”, the project has been approved by the BC Environmental Assessment Office and is required in order to reliably deliver clean and renewable energy and help meet the future electricity demands of the Lower Mainland and Vancouver Island.
+BC Hydro continues work on the 250 kilometres transmission line from the Interior (Nicola Valley) to the Lower Mainland (Coquitlam).
+Known as the “ILM,” the project was approved by the BC Environmental Assessment Office and is required in order to reliably deliver clean and renewable energy and help meet the future electricity demands of the Lower Mainland and Vancouver Island.
 The transmission line corridor is adjacent to Sasquatch Park, and it passes through the southern end of Golden Ears Park and Pinecone Burke Park.
-Park visitors may expect to encounter crews and vehicles accessing the transmission line corridor from various locations within these three parks until November 2012 to facilitate vegetation removal and work along the right of way, in advance of further electrical line infrastructure upgrade slated for 2013.
+Park visitors may encounter crews and vehicles accessing the transmission line corridor from various locations within these three parks.
+Visitors may also hear implosions (very loud bangs) that are part of the stringing of the conductor (transmission line) which is scheduled to take place in May 2015.
+For your safety and the safety of the workers, please follow all construction signage and directions from the construction personnel.
+Following the stringing, the contractor will deactivate and restore the work sites and access roads.
+All works are scheduled to be completed by Fall 2015.
 Some traffic disruption may be experienced along roadways in order to facilitate access for workers and equipment to the transmission corridor.

 Please also note the following:

 - Campfires are not permitted within the park at any time.

 - Please use the food cache provided at Widgeon Creek campsite to prevent bear/human conflicts.